tunjan/tunjan.github.io/src/lifestyle.md

 ## Nutrition

-  Not long since learning about the cruelty and sufferment involved in the <a href="https://watchdominion.org/"> Food industry </a>, I decided to completely eliminate my intake of food coming from non-human animals.
+  Not long since learning about the cruelty and sufferment involved in the <a href="https://watchdominion.org/">Food industry</a>, I decided to completely eliminate my intake of food coming from non-human animals, and adopt a vegan diet.
 Since then I have not looked back, my body feels better, and most important, my choices have prevented numerous unnecesary deaths.

 ## Materialism